microsoft/vscode-docs/release-notes/latest.md

 Salsa undoubtedly provides a much better experience writing JavaScript applications in VS Code.
 By moving to Salsa, we give up a few features previously available with our old JavaScript language service:

 - The source language level is now always ECMAScript 6.
 Previously, there was support to define a lower level using the `target` attribute inside `jsconfig.json`.
 This support has been removed and the `target` attribute is now only used by `tsc` to define the target version when a JavaScript file is compiled to a lower ECMAScript version.
-- The existing JavaScript infrastructure attempted to resolve references for `AMD` modules.
+- The previous JavaScript infrastructure attempted to resolve references for `AMD` modules.
 This hasn't worked in all cases and support for `AMD` to resolve references across files is currently no longer supported.
 - There is no longer support for IntelliSense in `script` sections inside HTML documents.
 - The `javascript.validate.*` settings are no longer supported and are ignored (see above).
-- The existing JavaScript infrastructure provided quick fixes to add an undefined variable as a global and to fetch a type definition from definitely typed.
+- The previous JavaScript infrastructure provided quick fixes to add an undefined variable as a global and to fetch a type definition from definitely typed.
 These quick fixes are no longer available.
 - A file without a .js suffix that VS Code identifies as a JavaScript file is now treated as a .ts file and you get unexpected type errors ([#issue 7291](https://github.com/Microsoft/TypeScript/issues/7291)).

 ## Languages - TypeScript